khalidabuhakmeh/codez/README.md

 > dotnet add package Codez

-## CodeGenerator
+## Code Generators (ICodeGenerator)

-The core of the library is the `CodeGenerator` class, which has two methods: `GenerateAsync` and `TryGenerateAsync`.
-The `CodeGenerator` class is made up of several dependencies that can change the behavior of the generate methods:
+The core of the library is the `ICodeGenerator` interface, which has two methods: `GenerateAsync` and `TryGenerateAsync`.
+You can also implement your own code generator by inheriting from `CodeGeneratorBase`.
+The `CodeGeneratorBase` class is made up of several dependencies that can change the behavior of the generate methods:

 - Alphabet (`IAlphabet`)
 - Randomizer (`IRandomizer`)